Azerbaijan State Oil and Industry University: Awards

 In 1931, the university received “Order of the Red Banner of Labor of the Azerbaijan SSR” and in 1940, it received “Order of the Red Banner of Labor”.

 Student life

-Sport

 The Academy has its own sports complex with swimming pool, tennis courts and all-weather football pitch.
 The "Neftçi" (~"Oilers") run teams in 12 sports including football, swimming, handball, basketball, athletics, judo, boxing and wrestling.